Band gets back together, raises funds for community fundraiser Tammy Lenox

 “We’re giving back to her and showing her appreciation for all she’s done for the local community,” said Gail Gjerde.
 “Essential workers have all depended on her and everyone with a need has been able to get whatever they need at the bar during COVID.”

-In addition, Lenox has held the Ole Beard Fundraiser in October with proceeds and gift cards going to cancer patients, locally first and beyond as the funds raised permit.
-She also organized a Santa and Mrs. Claus drive by at Mat’s Place for the kids, so the kids could see them during COVID-19.
+In addition, Lenox has held the Ole Beard Fundraiser in October with proceeds and gift cards going to cancer patients, locally first and beyond as the funds raised permitted.
+She also organized a Santa and Mrs. Claus drive-by at Mat’s Place for the kids, so the kids could see them during COVID-19.
 Even now, her treat bags for the Britt Santa Village are still being delivered.

 “She does it just because that’s who she is,” Hamrick said.